AugustDev/enchanted/README.md

 3. Copy "Forwarding" URL that will look something like `https://b377-82-132-216-51.ngrok-free.app`.
 Your Ollama server API is now accessible through this temporary URL.
 4. Download Enchanted app from the App Store.
-5. In App Setings specify your server endpoint.
+5. In App Settings specify your server endpoint.

    You're done!
 Make a prompt.